-If you drop classes after all your financial aid funds have been disbursed prior to census
+If you drop classes after all your financial aid funds have been disbursed prior to census:

 As an undergraduate, we assume that you will enroll full time, therefore, your financial aid could be reduced.
-If you drop units after receiving full-time funds, you may be required to repay some or all of the funds.
+If you drop classes after receiving full-time funds, you may be required to repay some or all of the funds.

 If you received a refund, Student Accounts will send you an electronic billing notice for the amount you owe.

-Dropping units after census
+Dropping classes after census: